Last Updated on June 10, 2025

 The fact that central banks hold gold is a tacit acknowledgement of its status as money, no matter how disparaging the rhetoric towards gold might be.

 Gold has been money for thousands of years.
-It continues to play a monetary role today and it will almost certainly play a monetary role in the future.
+It continues to play a monetary role today and it will almost certainly play a monetary role in the medium term future.

-Here are some of the key arguments for buying gold:
+Here are the key arguments for buying gold:

 Read More: The Best Precious Metal To Invest In